gsioteam/unity-qjs/README.md

 - Base math type.

-I have write some pure js type for math caculate, use the js type will faster.
+I have write some pure js type for math caculate, use the js type would be faster.

 |JS Type    |C# Type    |
 |  ----     | ----      |